Members of Congress urge feds to probe JCC bomb threats with ‘urgency’

-(JTA) — More than 150 members of Congress signed on to a letter urging federal law enforcement officials to investigate recent bomb threats leveled at Jewish community centers around the country.
+(JTA) — More than 150 members of Congress signed on to a letter urging federal law enforcement officials to investigate recent bomb threats leveled at Jewish community centers across the country.

-Wednesday’s bipartisan letter, initiated by Rep. Joe Crowley (D-NY) and Rep. Stephanie Murphy (D-FL), urged the U.S. Department of Homeland Security, the U.S. Attorney General, and the Federal Bureau of Investigation to “approach this issue with a sense of urgency, and to work in partnership with state and territory governments, local law enforcement officials, JCC Association of North America, individual JCCs, and Jewish community institutions and leaders to address the threat in a holistic manner.”
+Wednesday’s bipartisan letter, which was initiated by Reps.
+Joe Crowley, D-N.Y., and Stephanie Murphy, D-Fla., urged the Department of Homeland Security, the attorney general and the FBI to “approach this issue with a sense of urgency, and to work in partnership with state and territory governments, local law enforcement officials, JCC Association of North America, individual JCCs, and Jewish community institutions and leaders to address the threat in a holistic manner.”

 Since Jan.
 9, there have been at least 69 bomb threat incidents at 54 JCCs in 27 states and one Canadian province.
-All were hoaxes.
-The latest wave of threats came on Monday, when threats were called in to 11 JCCs.
+All were hoaxes but forced the evacuation of many of the buildings.
+In the latest wave, threats were called in to 11 JCCs on Monday.

 “We urge the Department of Homeland Security and the Department of Justice to swiftly assess the situation and to advise Congress on what specific steps are being taken, or will be taken, to deter such threats from being made, to identify and prosecute the perpetrators for violations of federal criminal laws, and to enable JCCs to enhance security measures such as physical barriers and guards, in the event that an individual seeks to act upon these threats.” the letter reads.